 This shouldn’t surprise you!

-Why is this number so low?
+Why is self-publishing success so complex?

 Perhaps it’s due to the fact that publishing is a deceptively tough industry.
 And many authors simply don’t realize how hard it is to become successful.
 Wouldn’t it be nice if all we had to do was write the book and the rest … just happened?
 I once said in a presentation that publishing isn’t the Field of Dreams.

 And just because you wrote it doesn’t mean people will beat a path to your door.

 You have to tell them about your book.

 And then you have to tell them again.

 And guess what?
 Then you get to tell them some more, on different channels and platform and through different tactics – that’s what book promotion is in today’s market.

 And it doesn’t end there!
 So if you’ve never chatted with a book marketing professional, I highly encourage you to do so.
 Their recommendations could really open your eyes to key areas you’ve been neglecting.
 And even if you’re not ready to invest in a big marketing collaboration, you can still learn a lot.
 Check out the Resources and Free Downloads section at the end of this piece to learn more about the super affordable, ultra-customized assessment with recommendations we do!